Wulong, Chongqing: Education

+Wulong Middle School was founded in 1942 and became a key middle school in Chongqing in 2005.
 There is a central elementary school in Baiyun Town.

 Transportation

 The district is served by Chongqing Xiannüshan Airport which opened in December 2020.

 World Heritage Site

 Numerous Wulong Karst limestone rock formations are scenic landmarks in Wulong.
 They are protected within the UNESCO South China Karst World Heritage Site.